POSICS-II/thorlabs-apt-device/doc/source/index.rst

 motion controller, and the class to implement it is only a few lines of code since it is able to be derived from the :mod:`motor class <thorlabs_apt_device.devices.aptdevice_motor>`.

-There is no dependence on the Thorlabs software or libraries, and so is platform-agnostic.
+The code has no dependence on the Thorlabs software or libraries, and so is platform-agnostic.
 It has been tested on Linux and Windows, but should work on all other operating systems supported by the pyserial library.